AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 3. **Bypassing geoblocking**

 Many sites, including streaming services and online platforms, are available only in certain countries.
-In particular, some online movie theaters are available only on the specific territories, and, for example, when going on vacation abroad, you will not be able to use them without a VPN.
+In particular, some streaming services are available only on the specific territories, and, for example, when going on vacation abroad, you will not be able to use them without a VPN.
 Besides, torrent clients are also blocked in some states.
 You can learn more about streaming and torrents in [this article](link).
-With a VPN, you can change your visible IP address (and the location that can be defined on the web) and use previously blocked resources.
+With a VPN, you can change your visible IP address (and thus your perceived location) and use previously blocked resources.

 <a name="drawbacks"></a>